 General Fund cash flow deficits are attributable to several categories of loans and expenditures by the State throughout each Fiscal Year, including public school distributions, medical assistance and grants and contract purchased services.
 The State Treasurer has certain administrative powers to remedy negative cash balances, including the ability to issue tax and revenue anticipation notes in anticipation of the receipt of revenues in the General Fund and to use Borrowable Resources.
 The Governor also has authority to impose spending restrictions, and the General Assembly may defer certain payments from one Fiscal Year to the next, if necessary, to ensure that the General Fund will not end any Fiscal Year with a negative fund balance.
-See "THE SERIES 2020B NOTES - Authorization" and "STATE FINANCIAL INFORMATION - The State Treasurer."
+See "THE SERIES 2021A NOTES - Authorization" and "STATE FINANCIAL INFORMATION - The State Treasurer."

-The following tables present on a cash basis the actual and estimated cash flows of the General Fund for Fiscal Years 2019-20 and 2020-21 by total categories of receipts and disbursements.
+The following tables present on a cash basis the actual and estimated cash flows of the General Fund for Fiscal Years 2020-21 and 2021-22 by total categories of receipts and disbursements.
 The tables are based on revenue and expenditure projections prepared on the modified accrual basis of accounting, with accounting adjustments made by the State Treasurer to arrive at a cash basis presentation, and should be read in conjunction with the information set forth above in this Appendix.
 See also "STATE FINANCIAL INFORMATION - Fiscal Controls and Financial Reporting."

-Monthly cash flow projections for Fiscal Years 2019-20 and 2020-21 are based upon (i) the General Fund appropriations for Fiscal Years 2019-20 and 2020-21 adopted by the General Assembly, (ii) historical experience as adjusted to reflect economic conditions, (iii) statutory and administrative changes and anticipated payment dates for payrolls and (iv) the OSPB December 2020 Revenue Forecast discussed in "Revenue Estimation; OSPB Revenue and Economic Forecasts" above.
+Monthly cash flow projections for Fiscal Years 2020-21 and 2021-22 are based upon (i) the General Fund appropriations for Fiscal Years 2020-21 and 2021-22 adopted by the General Assembly, (ii) historical experience as adjusted to reflect economic conditions, (iii) statutory and administrative changes and anticipated payment dates for payrolls and (iv) the OSPB June 2021 Revenue Forecast discussed in "Revenue Estimation; OSPB Revenue and Economic Forecasts" above.
 Unforeseen events or variations from underlying assumptions may cause an increase or decrease in receipts and/or disbursements from those projected for a given month, which may adversely affect the projections of estimated cash flows.
 Additionally, the timing of transactions from month to month may vary from the forecasts.
 Therefore, there are likely to be differences between the forecasted and actual results, and such differences may be material.
-See the cautionary statement in "PRELIMINARY NOTICES" on the inside front cover of this Official Statement regarding forward-looking statements.
+See the preliminary notice in this Official Statement regarding forward-looking statements.

-State of Colorado Actual General Fund Cash Flow Fiscal Year 2019-20
+State of Colorado Actual and Estimated General Fund Cash Flow Fiscal Year 2020-21 Current Law